 Sleep: most of us would like to have more of it, few of us get enough of it, and the results of a bad night's sleep can be a lot more serious than simply feeling shitty in the morning — especially in the long term when sleepless nights become a regular occurrence.

-Many of us have heard of insomnia, one of the most common sleep conditions going (though it’s not as simple as having trouble getting to sleep once in a while, as is commonly thought).
+Many of us have heard of insomnia, one of the most common sleep disorders going (though it’s not as simple as having trouble getting to sleep once in a while, as is commonly thought).

-There’s a good chance, too, that we’ve all had a nightmare at some point in our lives, or maybe even found ourselves sleepwalking in a rare instance (though before you ask: no, waking up with a boner does not count as a sleep condition per se).
+There’s a good chance, too, that we’ve all had a nightmare at some point in our lives, or maybe even found ourselves sleepwalking in a rare instance (though before you ask: no, waking up with a boner does not count as a sleep disorder per se).

 But what about when these sorts of things get out of control and sleep becomes less than a relaxing time for an ongoing sufferer?
-What is the difference between a bad night’s sleep and living with a chronic sleep condition?
+What is the difference between a bad night’s sleep and living with a chronic sleep disorder?